vengi-voxel/vengi/docs/LUAScript.md

 * `y` going upwards.

 You have access to the `cvar` and `cmd` lua bindings, too.
-This means that you can access any `cvar` value or execute any command like `layeradd` or `layermerge` to modify the whole scene.
+This means that you can access any `cvar` value or execute any command like `modeladd` or `modelmerge` to modify the whole scene.

 ```lua
 cmd.execute("echo test")